 - dash dried red chile flakes

 - 2 tablespoons red or apple cider vinegar

 - Soup: In a large pan over medium heat, heat oil and onion.
-Cook onion until softened, stirring occasionally, 8-10 minutes.
+Cook onion until softens, stirring occasionally, 8-10 minutes.
 Add garlic, cook one minute, stirring regularly.
 Add turkey and cook, stirring occasionally to break it up into large crumbles, until it browns, about 10 minutes.
 Add kale, thyme, chile flakes, broth, and water, bring to a boil.
 Stir, reduce heat to low, add beans, simmer the soup (some bubbling of the liquid) until kale is tender, about 10 minutes.
 Add vinegar, stir, heat through.